hforge/itools/README.txt

 itools requires Python 2.5 or later.

 For itools.cms to work the package "tidy" [1] must be installed.
-While not strictly necessary it is also recommended to have PIL [2] installed.
+While not strictly necessary it is also recommended to have PIL [2] and docutils [3] installed.

 Apart from the Python packages listed above, itoools.cms requires the command rsync.
 And the commands xlhtml, ppthtml, pdftohtml and wvHtml are